Budgets are plans, planning is good, and furthermore budgets are plans with numbers.

-Customers do not buy goods and services based on what our costs are, we need to be aware of what our customers are prepared to pay.
+Customers do not buy goods and services based on what our costs are, you need to be aware of what your customers are prepared to pay.
 All the other budgets – with the general exception of overheads – will largely flow from the income budget.

 Income Budget Example

 When it comes to figuring out sales from tickets then think about the sales lego, the building blocks.
 Firstly, start with your capacity, how much of an audience can fit into your performance space.
 Secondly, how many of those seats do you reckon you will sell to your target audiences.
 Lastly what are your planned ticket prices?
 Multiply and blend these together and you will get a figure for ticket sales.

-When we put those building blocks together, think what will influence the numbers.
+When you put those building blocks together, think what will influence the numbers.
 For example, time of the year, days of the week, marketing and pricing affect how bums on seat.
 Ticket prices are based on your objectives, marketing and pricing strategy.

 Food and drink sales will be affected by ticket sales, so these need to be linked together.

 Budgeting for costs

-The two areas we need look forward at are:
+The two areas you need look forward at are:

-The usual start points are to consider where we will end up in the current financial year, and then use this as a basis to formulate the following year’s budget.
-In the area of overheads for example we may simply inflate our current years costs by an agreed percentage.
+The usual start points are to consider where you will end up in the current financial year, and then use this as a basis to formulate the following year’s budget.
+In the area of overheads for example you may simply inflate our current years costs by an agreed percentage.

 Zero-based budgeting is a technique, which involves us starting our budget form a zero-base each time, rather than basing it on last year’s figures.
 Each figure has to be justified in its own right.
 This technique can help reduce ‘budgetary slack’, and takes nothing as read.